bluehalo/ngx-leaflet-draw/README.md

 If you want to run the demo, clone the repository, perform an ```npm install```, ```npm run demo``` and then go to [http://localhost:4200](http://localhost:4200).

 ## Usage
-> NOTE: We've simplified the getting started instructions to be more targeted at the most recent versions of Angular.io and the use of Angular CLI.

 Generally, the steps are:

 - Install and configure [@bluehalo/ngx-leaflet](https://github.com/BlueHalo/ngx-leaflet)